revolver-inc/revolver/src/pages/trade.md

       bring your collection down and our staff would go through what you have and select the items we are interested in.
     question: Do you buy entire collections?
+  - answer: >-
+      No, BUT, we highly recommend calling ahead on the day your are planning to bring your items to ensure that we are able to go through them, and/or that we are able to do a cash payout, if preferred.
+    question: Do I need an appointment?
 ---

 All trades are final!